tlawork/awesomecoapp/README.md

 ## SECURITY
 This is not a secure API so adding authentication would be a production step.
 I used simple obfuscation in the URL to keep it safe

+## MORE TESTING
+I did not have time to do a stress test on this - it could be that when creating thousands of nodes that something would go wrong.
+I spent many hours on this getting this project to this point.
+Hopefully a scaling test can be considered the next follow-on work to do if this were a real Awesome Company.

 # MY NOTES FOR REFERENCE